EQ Future Leaders Portfolios

 Assets typically aligned to sustainability objectives 70 - 79%

-The percentage of assets held within the fund that match the fund’s sustainability objectives and are not being held purely for risk management purposes, such as derivatives and cash equivalent assets.
+Holds between 70-79% of assets which align to the sustainability objectives; which are not being held purely for risk management purposes, such as derivatives and cash equivalent assets.

 Assets typically aligned to sustainability objectives 80 – 89%

-The percentage of assets held within the fund that match the fund’s sustainability objectives and are not being held purely for risk management purposes, such as derivatives and cash equivalent assets.
+Holds between 80-89% of assets which align to the sustainability objectives; which are not being held purely for risk management purposes, such as derivatives and cash equivalent assets.

 Assets typically aligned to sustainability objectives > 90%

-The percentage of assets held within the fund that match the fund’s sustainability objectives and are not being held purely for risk management purposes, such as derivatives and cash equivalent assets
+Holds at least 90% of assets which align to the sustainability objectives; which are not being held purely for risk management purposes, such as derivatives and cash equivalent assets.

 All assets (except cash) meet published sustainability criteria

-All assets held in the fund - except cash - meet the sustainability criteria published in fund documentation.
+All assets - except cash - meet the sustainability criteria published in strategy documentation.

 Intended Clients & Product Options